LLM-Driven Collaborative Model for Untangling Commits via Explicit and Implicit Dependency Reasoning: Introduction

 We argue that effective commit untangling must go beyond surface-level patterns and rely on a principled framework that explicitly accounts for both \textit{explicit} and \textit{implicit} dependencies. \textit{Explicit dependencies} refer to observable relationships such as control or data flow, containment, or static code references. \textit{Implicit dependencies} involve semantic connections—such as conceptual similarity, logical association, or shared intent—that are not necessarily reflected in the program structure.
 While some existing methods may partially capture these relationships through learned embeddings or co-change patterns, they do not explicitly model or directly leverage these dependencies as integral elements of the untangling process.

-Recent advances in large language models (LLMs) have demonstrated strong performance in software engineering tasks that require semantic understanding, reasoning, and explanation~\cite{yang2024harnessing,fan2023large,hou2024large}.
+Recent advances in large language models (LLMs) have demonstrated strong performance in software engineering tasks that require semantic understanding, reasoning, and explanation~\cite{yang2024harnessing,fan2023large,hou2024large,fan2025exploring,li2024understanding}.
 LLMs are particularly well-suited to identify implicit dependencies that go beyond what is detectable via static analysis or statistical patterns.
 However, a single LLM acting alone may not consistently balance different dependency perspectives or resolve ambiguous cases.
 Inspired by recent work on multi-agent collaboration~\cite{he2025llm, wang2025colacare, tang2023medagents, Kim2024mdagents}, we propose decomposing the untangling task into subtasks, each handled by specialized agents, and enabling them to collaborate through consultation.

 To this end, we introduce \textit{ColaUntangle}, a collaborative consultation framework for commit untangling that integrates both explicit and implicit dependencies.
-We construct multi-version Program Dependency Graphs ($\delta$-PDG) to capture structural and contextual information for code changes.
+We construct \textit{Explicit and Implicit Contexts} to capture explicit and implicit dependencies between code changes.
 Then, we design a multi-agent architecture driven by LLMs: an explicit worker agent focused on explicit dependencies (e.g., control/data flow), an implicit worker agent focused on implicit dependencies (e.g., conceptual relationships), and a reviewer agent that synthesizes and reconciles their results.
 All agents provide not only untangling decisions but also explanations.
 Through iterative interaction, these agents simulate human-like consultation and collectively decide on the final untangling outcome.